Here’s my professional bio:

 In 2015, my blog post on the topic of holding space went so viral that it crashed my website, and suddenly I found myself grappling with what it means to suddenly be considered an international expert on the topic.
 Since then, I’ve taught many workshops all over the world on the topic, I’ve created the Holding Space Foundation Program as well as the certified practitioner program rooted in the practice, and I’ve filled my blog (and a whole book) with reflections on what it means to hold space.
-I wouldn’t say that I’ve attained mastery (perhaps that’s an impossible feat), but I’ve certainly put in the ten thousand hours that Malcolm Gladwell says is required to become an expert in a field.
+I wouldn’t say that I’ve attained mastery (perhaps that’s an impossible feat), but I’ve certainly put in the ten thousand hours that Malcolm Gladwell says is required for mastery.

 What path leads you to become an expert in the art of holding space?
 Well, in my case, it took a lot of grief and trauma and many years of fumbling.
 It started out with many mistakes, and lots of what I now call “hijacking space” (the opposite of holding space).

-Before I learned to hold space, in my late-twenties, I became convinced that it was MY JOB to keep my loved ones alive and happy and emotionally healthy.
+Before I started to learn about holding space, I became convinced that it was MY JOB to keep my loved ones alive, happy and emotionally healthy.
 Forget holding space – I needed to try to CONTROL what was going on so that everyone was safe and well cared for.
 That message had already been shaped by watching my mother sacrifice nearly everything for her children and husband, and then it was further imprinted on me during my first pregnancy.

 Three months into that pregnancy, just as I was ending the first trimester, I was suddenly bleeding, profusely.
 My husband rushed me to the hospital and I was fairly certain I was having a miscarriage.
 I wasn’t, but I had to stay in the hospital for a few days of monitoring and then was told to be cautious about how much I exerted myself.
 I went home anxiously aware that my choices in the next six months could mean the life or death of my child.
 (She lived and is now a university graduate.)

-Then, only a month and a half later, my husband’s emotional health spiralled, and suddenly I found myself scrambling to figure out how to support him, while learning everything I could about his mental health issues.
+Then, only a month and a half later, while I was still pregnant, my husband’s emotional health spiralled, and suddenly I found myself scrambling to figure out how to support him, while learning everything I could about his mental illness.
 Despite my efforts, though, he attempted suicide.
-After a week in the hospital, he was sent home with me – his primary support – and I was overwhelmed with the responsibility of keeping him alive so that our child would have a father.
+After a week in the hospital, he was sent home with me – his primary support – and I was overwhelmed with what I assumed was my responsibility to keep him alive so that our child would have a father.

 Five years and two children later, I was part way through my third pregnancy when, once again, I found myself in a hospital bed trying to keep a baby alive.
 This time, despite my efforts and the doctors’ efforts, that pregnancy ended with the stillbirth of my son.
 Something changed in me during the three weeks in the hospital, though.
 That’s when the spark of what is now my understanding of holding space was ignited.

 I had no control over the outcome of that pregnancy, and I couldn’t hold myself responsible for my son’s death.
 Somehow, despite the grief of that time, learning to release control started a healing process in me and I stepped onto the path that would eventually lead me to this work.
-On that path, I found labyrinths, I experimented with mandalas, and I dove wholeheartedly into The Circle Way.
-I wrote a lot, I deepened my creative and spiritual practices, and I immersed myself in a wide range of related teachings, always on a quest for the wisdom that would teach me how to live in a world that felt increasingly chaotic and outside of my control.
+On that path, I found labyrinths, experimented with mandalas, and dove wholeheartedly into The Circle Way.
+I wrote a lot, deepened my creative and spiritual practices, and immersed myself in a wide range of related teachings, always on a quest for the wisdom that would help me live in a world that felt increasingly chaotic and outside of my control.

 and to learn to sit with discomfort and ambiguity.